BatterieNguyen/English/Environment/Sample.md

 Reason: The materials needed to manufacture a paper bag are a large amount of water and wood which emit harmful/ toxic gases into the atmosphere and use chemicals that pollute water and cause damage to the ecosystem.
 solution: A good substitute for paper bags are long-lasting, washable and reusable cotton bags.

-Topic: Climate change is a big environmental problem that has become critical in the last couple of decades.
+## _3. Climate change is a big environmental problem that has become critical in the last couple of decades.
 Some people claim that humans should stop burning fossil fuels and use only alternative energy resources, such as wind and solar power.
 Others say that oil, gas and coal are essential for many industries, and not using them will lead to economic collapse.
-Discuss both views and offer your opinions
+Discuss both views and offer your opinions_

 Climate change has engendered valid concerns in recent decades.
 To address the current situation, some people believe that fossil fuels should be completely replaced by alternative energy, while others disagree on the grounds that traditional energy resources are vital to various industries and detrimental consequences can be caused should the use of it be abolished.
 This essay will discuss both views and explain why I side with the latter.